 Today, interest in traditional undergraduate business degrees is growing.
-However, most programs lack rigor, analytics, and the leadership development necessary for an executive trajectory and advanced studies in top graduate programs.
+However, most programs lack rigor, analytics, and the leadership development necessary for ministry, entrepreneurship, executive trajectory, and advanced studies in top graduate programs.

 Below are the full descriptions of the major courses available in the EBA major at PHC.

 This course develops an understanding of how markets work and builds to a survey of political economy.
 A key element is the presentation of the "economic way of thinking" and its goal is to help make better sense of the world in which we live.

 This course builds on the analysis of markets to develop an institutional framework for the role of government in the economy.
 Topics will include the nature and limits of government actions, and its effect on market activity.
 The goal is to develop a comprehensive understanding of the processes by which resources are acquired and employed by the public sector and a greater insight as to the ultimate impact of these decisions.